Rewrite A Sentence Without Changing The Meaning

 The two most common reasons are to add variety and to improve clarity.

-If you see a group of sentences with the same grammar structure or syntax, it makes for boring reading.
+When you notice a group of sentences with the same grammar structure or syntax, it makes for boring reading.
 Changing some sentences will solve the problem.

 I went fishing, but I didn’t catch any fish.
 But my brother came fishing with me too.
 He caught a huge trout by luck.